THESE TRIPS ARE AVAILABLE DURING FALL GAULEY SEASON ONLY, ON SPECIFIED DAM RELEASE DATES.

 Gauley Season, taking place in September and October, draws whitewater enthusiasts from across the globe.
 Over the course of six weeks, water levels ideal for rafting are released from Summersville Lake to provide thrilling whitewater opportunities on a set release schedule.

 Minimum Age: 15

-On class III – IV and harder trips, a guide sits in every raft and provides instruction at each major rapid and throughout the trip.
-On some trips like the Upper New and Summer Gauley, guests may be in their own inflatable kayaks (duckies).
-If that is the case, guides will be present to instruct, advise and assist.
+On Class III – IV and harder trips, a guide sits in every raft and provides instruction at each major rapid and throughout the trip.

-This is two full days in the river.
-Depending on the water level, you’ll spend between 5-7 hours on the water plus shuttle time to and from the river.
+This is a half-day activity.
+Depending on the water level, you will be spending between 2-3 hours in the water, plus shuttle time to and from the river.

-We provide transportation from our resort to the river and back again, all rafting equipment (helmet, life jacket, paddle and boat) and a hot riverside lunch.
-Be assured you will not go hungry!
+We provide transportation from our resort to the river and back again, all rafting equipment (helmet, life jacket, paddle and boat)!

 The minimum age for this trip is 15 years old.
-Our PFDs (personal floatation devices) have a maximum chest capacity of 58 inches.
-We recommend that participants have experience with rafting before trying this trip.
-Participants should be able to swim.
+Our PFDs (personal flotation devices) have a maximum chest capacity of 58 inches.
+We strongly recommend that all participants have had prior rafting experience.
+Participants should also be able to swim.